Withcall: Withcall Station

-The village was served by Withcall railway station, a small station halt on the long-since defunct Louth to Bardney line; a section of the platform edge remains, and there is a well-preserved tunnel close by.
-Work on the building of the tunnel started in January 1852; the tunnel is 971 yards long.
+The village was served by Withcall railway station, a small station halt on the long-since defunct Louth to Bardney line.
+A section of the platform edge remains, and there is a well-preserved tunnel close by.
+Work on the building of the tunnel started in January 1852 and the tunnel is 971 yards long.
 The first passenger train passed through the tunnel in 1876 and the last train in 1956.